Covid-19 Regulations at The Waterfront

-Restaurants and cafes will be able to open for outdoor service from 12th April, subject to an assessment of data.
-There will be no requirement for a substantial meal to be served alongside alcoholic drinks, and no curfew.
-The requirement to order, eat and drink while seated (‘table service’) will remain.
+Restaurants and cafes are now open for outdoor and indoor service; groups of up to six – or two households of any size – are allowed inside.
+There is no requirement for a substantial meal to be served alongside alcoholic drinks, and no curfew.
+The requirement to order, eat and drink while seated (‘table service’) remains.

 At The Waterfront we want your shopping and dining experience to be safe and stress-free, so we are working together with the centre’s businesses and have in place a host of measures, which we think will help.

 - Clear signage to encourage 2 metre distancing.

 - Businesses are carrying out extensive, scheduled cleaning with even more focus on key touch points.

 - Restaurants are providing table service only and have track and trace systems in place.

 - Hand sanitising stations at locations throughout The Waterfront.